-The networking system which Dave and Pierce built is central to all of the technology described here.
+The networking system Dave and Pierce built is central to all the technology described here.
 All of the gear is mounted in a single rack which will be located on the upper field during Field Day.
-The setup includes a Firewall/DHCP server, a commercial grade outdoor WiFi access point, a 4G LTE modem for Internet access, an Ethernet Switch, and a UPS power supply.
+The setup includes a Firewall/DHCP server, a commercial-grade outdoor WiFi access point, a 4G LTE modem for Internet access, an Ethernet Switch, and a UPS power supply.

 MoCA Data Link Cable

 The upper and lower fields at our Field Day site are separated by several hundred feet.
 A thick line of trees between the two locations raised concerns about connecting the upper and lower sites using WiFi.
 Pierce came up with a great solution to this problem – we will be using MoCA Data Modems and RG6 Quad Shield 75 ohm Coax Cable to provide a 10 Mbps data link between the two sites.
-We tested the MoCA link using a much longer run of coax cable then we will need to use at Field Day and confirmed full 10 Mbps throughput.
+We tested the MoCA link using a much longer coax cable run than we needed at Field Day and confirmed the full 10 Mbps throughput.

 N1MM+ Talk Window

-Our GOTA and Digital stations will be located together in the same tent and will provide our Field Day 2017 visitors to see and use 21st-century Amateur Radio technology to make contacts.
+Our GOTA and Digital stations will be together in the same tent and will provide our Field Day 2017 visitors to see and use 21st-century Amateur Radio technology to make contacts.
 We are expecting young people who participated in our High-Altitude Balloon project and from other local schools where we have done Amateur Radio activities to attend.
-In additional to being a learning opportunity for all of us in the Nashua Area Radio Society, we hope that the state of the art technology that we are using will generate interest among our visitors.
-If you are local to the Nashua, NH USA area, come pay us a visit during 2017 Field Day.
-We’d enjoy providing a tour for you and your family along with a chance to Get On The Air.
+In addition to being a learning opportunity for all of us in the Nashua Area Radio Society, we hope that the state-of-the-art technology that we are using will generate interest among our visitors.
+If you are local to the Nashua, NH, USA area, come pay us a visit during 2017 Field Day.
+We’d enjoy providing a tour for you and your family and a chance to Get On The Air.
 Hope to see you at Field Day!